 Telephone us on our normal surgery number 01922 450 989 and we will be pleased to agree a date and time to suit you.

-We do not currently charge for broken appointments however we would really appreciate it if you could let us know if you are unable to attend as soon as possible as we can then let other people book in for that time.
+We would really appreciate it if you could let us know if you are unable to attend as soon as possible as we can then let other people book in for that time.
+We reserve the right to charge for missed appointments.

 Podiatry is just the new name for chiropody and has been adopted because it is an internationally used term.
 Podiatrists train with the NHS for 3 years and undertake rigorous Degree level qualification (BSc in Podiatry) and we are qualified to treat and diagnose most foot, ankle, knee and hip joint problems.
 We study biomechanics for 2 years and so can custom make orthotic insoles to treat a wide range of conditions and alleviate pain and discomfort in walking and when playing sports.
 We extensively study pathology and dermatology, are qualified to undertake local anaesthesia and nail surgery and to prescribe some prescription only medications such as antibiotics.
 We are fully CRB checked with enhanced disclosure which allows us to work with vulnerable adults and children.